PlugaruT/personal_blog/README.md

 # Personal Blog
-This project is to be used during Fass Bootcamp at [GirlsGoIT](https://github.com/girlsgoit).
+This project is to be used during Fall Bootcamp at [GirlsGoIT](https://github.com/girlsgoit).

 ### Steps to run the project:
 1. Download or clone the repo.